directus/directus/docs/releases/breaking-changes.md

 ### Switching Javascript Configuration File for API to ESM

-The JavaScrupt configuration file [`config.js`](https://docs.directus.io/self-hosted/config-options.html#config-js) was previously expected to be in the CommonJS format, but since the change of the API to ESM this no longer worked without workarounds.
+The JavaScript configuration file [`config.js`](https://docs.directus.io/self-hosted/config-options.html#config-js) was previously expected to be in the CommonJS format, but since the change of the API to ESM this no longer worked without workarounds.
 This has now been corrected, which means the configuration file is therefore also expected in the ESM format now.